dmitrii-vikotorovich/cse15l-lab-reports/labReport2.md

     }
   }
 ```
-So, what fixes the bug here is that we replace the elements in the array, but first we allocate a variable to store the initial element.
+So, what fixes the bug here is that we replace the elements in the array like in the **BUGGY** program, but first we allocate a variable to store the initial element.